guru12g/guru12g/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Devops engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Azure
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Marella softlabs pvt ltd
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Devops engineer
-- 💬 Ask me about ...
+- 💬 Ask me about :-
+  very good at Ci/CD process.

-- 📫 How to reach me: ...
+- 📫 How to reach me: 9632201121
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Curies on Cloud
 -->